readmeio/build-docs/README.md

  * @returns {Object} The created user object
  */`;

-console.log(require('util').inspect(buildDocs(source), { depth: null })); // eslint-disable-line no-console
+console.log(require('util').inspect(buildDocs(source, 'createUser'), { depth: null }));
-// [ { name: 'createUser',
+// { name: 'createUser',
 //   description: 'Creates a user in the database',
 //   fullDescription: 'This creates a user in the database.
 Here you can add a full description.',
 //   params:
 //    [ { title: 'name',
 //        description: 'Name of the user',
 //        type: 'string' } ],
 //   throws:
 //    [ { type: 'ValidationError',
 //        description: 'Must provide all required fields' } ],
 //   secrets:
 //    [ { key: 'apiKey',
 //        description: 'This is a secret value that will be required' } ],
-//     returns: { description: 'The created user object', type: 'object' } } ]
+//   returns: { description: 'The created user object', type: 'object' } }

 ```

-### `const docs = buildDocs(source)`
+### `const doc = require('build-docs')(source, name)`

 - `source` is a string of source code with comments to parse
+- `name` is the name of the action

-The object returned is an array of objects with the following properties:
+The object returned is an object with the following properties:

 - `name` - the name of the action - [docs](#name)
 - `description` - the description of the action - [docs](#description)